kfinucane/MetSizeR/README.md

 ## Accessing MetSizeR application

-All MetSizeR functionality is accessed through a Shiny application, which can be accessed with by running the following command:
+All MetSizeR functionality is accessed through a Shiny application, which can be accessed by running the following command:

 ``` r
 # load MetSizeR package